akhdir/price-extraction/README.md

 More to come...

 # Price Getter Class
-price getter class will get you the price of any product list on one of the above site, by just providing the link to that product.
+price getter class will get you the price of any product listed on one of the above site, by just providing the link to that product.

 ```Python